Fellowships and Awards

 Jack Saywell died in April 2011, still working on the history of federalism.
 His family has requested that any donations be made to the Saywell Prize or another charity of the donor’s choice.
 Those wishing to donate to the prize may do by sending a cheque to The Osgoode Society, Osgoode Hall, 130 Queen Street West, Toronto M5H 2N6.
 Cheques should be made payable to the Society and marked as contributions to the Saywell Prize.
 For further information please contact the Society at firstname.lastname@example.org

-The Saywell Prize will next be awarded in 2017, for a book published in 2015 or 2016.
-Publishers or others who wish to nominate a book for the Saywell Prize in 2017 should send three copies of the book to: The Osgoode Society, Osgoode Hall, 130 Queen Street West, Toronto, M5H 2N6.
-The deadline for nominations for 2017 is April 30, 2017.
+The Saywell Prize will not be awarded in 2017, because of a lack of suitable submissions.
+It will next be awarded in 2018, for a book published in 2015, 2016, or 2017.
+Publishers or others who wish to nominate a book for the Saywell Prize in 2018 should send three copies of the book to: The Osgoode Society, Osgoode Hall, 130 Queen Street West, Toronto, M5H 2N6.
+The deadline for nominations for 2018 is April 30, 2018.

 Previous Winners of the Saywell Prize